 Our Commitment to Mental Health Wellness | Nestlé Purina Careers

 We know how crucial it is to take care of oneself on a wholistic level.
-In addition to free counseling sessions offered through our Spring Health benefits, we’re offering voluntary mental health training to our p, both in our factories and at headquarters.
+In addition to free counseling sessions offered through our Spring Health benefits, we’re offering voluntary mental health training to our people leaders, both in our factories and at headquarters.
 The purpose of this training is to better equip and support our people leaders in caring for all associates across our organization.
 Mental health continues to be a priority and major investment for us—our people are our best asset and taking care of them is our number one priority.
 Continue reading to learn more about this voluntary training and hear takeaways from a few participants.

 - Assess the situation